brianbuccola/brianbuccola.github.io/work.md

 ## Journal Articles

 - Emmanuel Chemla, Brian Buccola, and Isabelle Dautriche.
-To appear.
-[Connecting content and logical words][connecting-sa].
-Accepted for publication (with minor revisions) in *Journal of Semantics*.
+Forthcoming.
+[Connecting content and logical words][connecting-sa]. *Journal of Semantics*.
+- Brian Buccola.
+Forthcoming.
+[A restriction on the distribution of exclusive *only*][only-snippet]. *Snippets*.
 - Brian Buccola and Benjamin Spector.
 2016.
 [Modified numerals and maximality][mod-num-max-doi]. *Linguistics and Philosophy* 39(3).
 151--199. ([preprint][mod-num-max-lb])
 - Bernhard Schwarz, Brian Buccola, and Michael Hamilton.
 2012.
 [Two types of class B numeral modifiers: A reply to Nouwen 2010][reply-to-nouwen-sp]. *Semantics and Pragmatics* 5(1).
 1--25.